Cutting cakes and pies for a community event, Pie Town, New Mexico, October 1940. Photo credit: Russell Lee for the Farm Security Administration.

 Subscribe to America Eats!

-A strangely great little newsletter for everyone who is curious about American food, its culture and history, and the delights of cooking in our everyday life.
+A strangely great newsletter for everyone who is curious about American food, its culture and history, and the delights of cooking in our everyday life.

 People